 Finnish health insurance system is outdated

 The current medicines reimbursement system included in the health insurance dates back to the 1960s.
-In the early days, the great novelty promoted public health.
+When introduced, the system was something new and progressive, promoting public health.
 Its aim was to provide everybody with equal access to good pharmacotherapies, irrespective of their individual living standards.

 At the beginning, the majority of the reimbursements were paid for acute diseases.
-Over the decades, the situation has turned upside down: today the bulk of the reimbursements go to the treatment of chronic diseases.
+Over the decades, the situation has changed: today the bulk of the reimbursements go to the treatment of chronic diseases.

 The system is still based on the early principles:

-- medicines are classified as universally or restrictedly reimbursable.
+- The medicines are classified as universally or limitedly reimbursable.

 Despite partial patchwork-like reforms, the medicines reimbursement system has not kept up with the developments in pharmacotherapies.